veale/ucl-laws-janeway-plugin/README.md

 AGPL v3, matching Janeway.
 See [LICENSE](LICENSE).
 The bundled Newsreader fonts are licensed separately under the SIL Open Font License 1.1; see [lawsnotes/static/lawsnotes/fonts/README.md](lawsnotes/static/lawsnotes/fonts/README.md).

+If you use it, we would appreciate a credit to UCL Faculty of Laws.